engelsjk/node-broken-arrow-bot/README.md

 ### NOTE: SEE *PERMISSIONS* SECTION BELOW FOR IMPORTANT INFORMATION ABOUT THE CODE!

 The Broken Arrow Bot ([@brokenarrowbot](https://twitter.com/brokenarrowbot)) uses basic technical details of the [US Nuclear Triad](https://armscontrolcenter.org/factsheet-the-nuclear-triad/) to randomly generate a 'Broken Arrow' event for a nuclear weapon.
 A location in the continental United States is picked at random and a nuclear explosion is simulated by calculating the blast radii of various nuclear effects (fireball, overpressure, thermal radiation, etc).
-All of this information is then used to generate an image and text describing the Broken Arrow event, which is then posted to Twitter (example below).
+All of this information is then used to generate an image and text describing the Broken Arrow event, which is then posted to Twitter.

 <img src="images/broken-arrow-tweet.png" width="400px;"/>